ArlynGajilanTR/ShiftSmart/API_REFERENCE.md

 ### PUT /api/employees/:id/preferences

 Update an employee's shift preferences.
+When staff edit their own preferences, confirmation status is reset.
+Team leaders can use `auto_confirm: true` to confirm immediately.

 **Request:**